 - Brian Scavotto (computer forensics expert and instructor at NU, California)

-Data breaches and other kinds of cyber attacks have grown rapidly over the past few years not just in the number of instances but also in terms of costs involved (often in millions of dollars).
-So, it's only sensible for forward-thinking companies to take necessary steps to mitigate these risks.
-Investing in digital forensics can help them investigate potential frauds that are underway and nab culprits in cases where the damage has already occurred.
-The following are some of the main reasons why organizations need to use digital forensics:
+Data breaches and other cyberattacks have multiplied over the past few years, not just in the number of instances but also in terms of the costs involved (often in millions of dollars).
+So, it is only sensible for forward-thinking companies to take the necessary steps to mitigate these risks.
+In addition, investing in digital forensics can help them investigate potential frauds that are underway and arrest culprits in cases where the damage has already occurred.
+The following are some significant reasons why organizations need to use digital forensics:

 If and when a data breach occurs in a company, whether by an outsider or an insider, the 'story' of how it happened is of little significance in court.
 The legal process accepts only facts and data, which can only be produced with the help of a professional and trusted digital forensics procedure.
-Forensics investigators use specialized procedures and digital forensics tools for collecting evidence in its original untampered form.
+Forensic investigators use specialized procedures and digital forensics tools to collect evidence in its original untampered form.
 This evidence can be used to solve the cases decisively.

 Digital forensics can help an organization save money.
 For instance, a data breach in a company can compromise sensitive business records worth considerable strategic or financial value.
-With certified and tested forensics tools, the company can assess the root cause and exact impact of the attack.
-It can segregate the affected records along with the forensic evidence and line them up for legal proceeding to claim the damages.
-Further, organizations can do a more precise estimation of the financial losses with the help of certified forensics solutions.
+With certified and tested forensics tools, the company can assess the attack's root cause and exact impact.
+It can segregate the affected records and the forensic evidence and line them up for legal proceedings to claim the damages.
+Further, organizations can more precisely estimate financial losses with the help of certified forensics solutions.

-The 2019 Cost of Data Breach report by IBM informs that global average cost of data breach is USD 3.92 million.
-And, average cost of breach in the US is USD 8 million which is the highest worldwide!
+The 2019 Cost of Data Breach report by IBM informs that the global average cost of a data breach is USD 3.92 million.
+And, the average cost of a breach in the US is USD 8 million, which is the highest worldwide.

-There can be diverse root causes and threat actors for data breach, however, they mostly obligate the organization to compensate for the damages.
-Having a solution that can do a systematic analysis of the root cause of breach and collect evidences can help an organization keep off legal actions and hefty penalties imposed by regulatory bodies.
-Forensically preserving the data can help it prove innocence in the court or reduce the extent of damages.
+There can be diverse root causes and threat actors for a data breach.
+However, they mostly obligate the organization to compensate for the damages.
+A solution that can systematically analyze the root cause of the breach and collect evidence can help an organization keep off legal actions and hefty penalties imposed by regulatory bodies.
+In addition, forensically preserving the data can help it prove innocence in court or reduce the extent of damages.

 Real-World Cases in Which Digital Forensics Was Used in Legal Investigations